use-inkubator/Ecosystem-Grants/README.md

 - Applications must not mention a specific token.
 Instead, focus on the software being implemented/researched.
 - Teams must finish an ongoing grant before applying for another one.
 - We do not fund projects encouraging gambling, illicit trade, money laundering, or criminal activities.
+- Communication:
+  - After your grant application is approved, create a post on the Polkadot Forum.
+Post regular updates in that thread until the grant is finished.
+  - If your project needs an ink! contract to work, deploy at least one example to Polkadot AssetHub and write a Medium post about how to use it.
+  - At the end of the grant, write a Medium post on the project and a tutorial on how to use it.
+  - Explore other means of making the project visible in the community.

 All projects must include documentation explaining their functionality.
 At a minimum, **written documentation** is required.